R3gm/stablepy/README.md

 **Description:**

-The goal of this project is to make Stable Diffusion more accessible, simple and easy-to-use Stable Diffusion with python
+The goal of this project is to make Stable Diffusion more accessible, simple and easy-to-use with python.
+Stablepy is constructed on top of the Diffusion library

 **Usage:**